EgoAlpha/prompt-in-context-learning/PromptEngineering_orinignal.md

 <img width="200%" src="./figures/hr.gif" />

-## Prompt Techniques
+## 3. Prompt Techniques

-#### Basic prompting
+### 3.1 Basic prompting

 Prompt-based approaches offer a powerful and flexible tool for resolving a wide range of NLP tasks.
 We can complete the task by expressing ourselves in natural language, so there's no need to adhere to a specific format.

-**Sentiment Analysis**: LLMs can be trained to identify the sentiment expressed in a piece of text, such as positive, negative, or neutral.
+#### Sentiment Analysis: LLMs can be trained to identify the sentiment expressed in a piece of text, such as positive, negative, or neutral.
 This can be useful for analyzing customer feedback, social media posts, and product reviews.

 👁️ **[Prompt example]**: